If You Rented DVDs online from Netflix,

 Following the Ninth Circuit’s rulings, on March 13, 2015, one of the Objectors, Ted Frank, petitioned for a rehearing, or rehearing en banc, of the appeal of the Final Approval decision with respect to the settlement with Wal-Mart.
 The Ninth Circuit denied Frank's petition on June 18, 2015, and the Ninth Circuit issued its final mandate on June 29, 2015.
-The parties cannot at this time predict whether this Ninth Circuit decision will be further appealed.
-The parties therefore cannot predict at this time whether and when the Settlement Approval will become final and settlement payments can be issued.
-We will update this website with additional information once we get it.
+The deadline for filing further appeals has passed.
+Settlement Approval is now final.

 On March 19, 2015, the District Court approved terms for Plaintiffs’ counsel to pay Netflix the portion of costs affirmed by the Ninth Circuit.
 At this time the parties believe that the litigation against Netflix has been concluded.